CelliesProjects/aquacontrol32/README.md

 #### Log files

 By default log files are not generated.
-<br>That is because log files saved on FFat could reduce the lifetime of the flash memory.
+<br>This is because log files saved on FFat could reduce the lifetime of the flash memory.
 <br>Sensor logging can be enabled in the web interface.

 #### Known issues